Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 This terrific book is for homeschooling parents and more - there is information for schooling parents, school teachers, gifted teachers, and more, on gifted children, learning styles, internet resources, and so much more!

-The definitive reference book for those searching for a summary and evaluation of the literature on giftedness and gifted education.
+The updated edition of the definitive reference book for those searching for a summary and evaluation of the literature on giftedness and gifted education.
 Topics include Neural Bases of Giftedness, Early Childhood and Identification, Academic Competitions and Creativity, Writing, Science, Social Studies and Mathematics, and nearly 40 others; each evaluation is written by the leading researchers in the specific field...

 Developing Math Talent: A Guide for Educating Gifted and Advanced Learners in Math Recommended by Susan Assouline and Ann Lupkowski-Shoplik